drugstrore/HANDSIGN/README.md

 Then we use those coordinates as a representative of our hand sign image dataset in a CSV file format.
 Then we put those coordinates as an input for the machine learning model training.

 We choose the neural network model for our main model.
-The model is consist of 1 input layer with 63 input mode, 5 hidden layers with 64,128,256,128, and 64 nodes respectively and 1 output layer with 10 nodes and use the softmax activation function to obtain the probability of the 10 possible class (number 0–9).
+The model is consist of 1 input layer with 63 input node, 5 hidden layers with 64,128,256,128, and 64 nodes respectively and 1 output layer with 10 nodes and use the softmax activation function to obtain the probability of the 10 possible class (number 0–9).

 We can interpret our hand-sign as a number by passing our hand into the mediapipe model, extracting the normalized coordinate of our hand from the mediapipe model, and then passing the coordinate to our trained model, the model will predict the class (number 0–9) based on the input coordinate we pass on.
 # HARDWARE